 Clerical subtlety will ask of me, Why do you make that which concerns the widows a rule good for all times and not the rule for establishing elders?

 And, first, no such order was ever given to Timothy.
 It was given to Titus, a thing which, we remark in passing, proves that since Paul had left Titus in Crete expressly for that, the churches had neither the authority nor mission to do so.
-And as the order to establish elders was not given to Timothy, the words, &#8220;how he should behave himself,&#8221; do not in any way apply to the nomination of elders, as has been so assiduously urged on us to believe.
+And as the order to establish elders was not given to Timothy, the words, "how he should behave himself," do not in any way apply to the nomination of elders, as has been so assiduously urged on us to believe.
 Besides, when I find that which concerns widows, the widows of this time can profit thereby, because they are in the position in question.
-To profit by the directions given to Timothy we must also be in the position in which Timothy was; and if we are not, to pretend to act as Timothy, is not to obey, but to arrogate to ourselves the position of Timothy.|
+To profit by the directions given to Timothy we must also be in the position in which Timothy was; and if we are not, to pretend to act as Timothy, is not to obey, but to arrogate to ourselves the position of Timothy¦.

 When I find the qualities required by this epistle, and the excellent work in activity, I will recognize and support, with the energy God may give me, that which God has given and

-| I repeat here that part of my writings which the anonymous author quotes, namely, that to imitate the apostles is not to obey.
+¦ I repeat here that part of my writings which the anonymous author quotes, namely, that to imitate the apostles is not to obey.
 He quotes that to shew that we may do the same things that they did without being authorized, and consequently in the way we like and without being bound to imitate them.
 It is wresting my words in a manner unbecoming so grave a subject.
 I say that to imitate the apostles is to pretend to act with the same authority as they did, and that is not obedience.
 And the author makes use of these words to shew that we can do it, and do it at our pleasure, according to our views.

 {212}